kyratrades/testing/docs/navigation-structure.md

 # Videos
 {: .no_toc }

-Shows are organised alphabetically and all videos are in chronological order under each show.
-If a show is sub-divided by tour, the tours will be organised in chronological order as well.
+Shows are organised alphabetically (ignoring articles) and all videos are in chronological order under each title, unless I have organised them by tour.

-I have checked every bootleg before listing them onto my site for missing files/glitches and will list any issues.
-However, although unlikely, I may still have missed something.
+I have checked every video bootleg before listing them onto my site for missing files/glitches and will list any issues.
+Although unlikely, I may still have missed something.

-If you have a better copy than my existing one please do tell me about it.
+If you have a better copy than my existing one (higher generation, larger file size etc) please do contact me about it.
 I'd be willing to trade 2:1 (2 of my videos for yours) if that's the case.

-I have listed information I deem relevant (no. of discs, file size, source etc.).
+I will include any information I deem relevant (no. of discs, file size, source etc).
 File size is calculated in gibibytes (1 GB = 1024 MB).

 <details close markdown="block">
   <summary>